thomhurst/TUnit/docs/docs/tutorial-assertions/extensibility.md

 4. Create the extension method!
    This is where things can start to look daunting because of the generic constraints, but this allows chaining assertions together.

    You need to create an extension off of either `IValueSource<TActual, TAnd, TOr>` or `IDelegateSource<TActual, TAnd, TOr>` - Depending on what you're planning to write an assertion for.
+By extending off of the relevant interface we make sure that it won't be shown where it doesn't make sense thanks to the C# typing system.

    Your return type for the extension method should be `InvokableAssertionBuilder<string, TAnd, TOr>`